LNYN-1508/data-exploration-with-SQL/README.md

 # Data Exploration with SQL
 - In this repository, I will contain all my projects about Data Exploration with SQL.
 Thank you for spending time reading these projects!
 - Thank you Danny for the great SQL case studies https://8weeksqlchallenge.com/
-- Thanks https://github.com/ndleah for the cool ideas of designing the github

 ## 📕  Table Of Contents
 * [🍕 Case Study #1 - Pizza Runner](#-case-study-1---pizza-runner)